prebid/prebid.github.io/dev-docs/bidders/appnexus-ast.md

   for expanding capabilities

 {: .alert.alert-danger :}
-**All AppNexus placements on the page must come from the same publisher**
+All AppNexus placements included in a single call to `requestBids` must belong to the same publisher object.
+If placements from two different publishers are included in the call, the AppNexus bidder may not return any demand for those placements. <br />
-All AppNexus placement IDs across all ad units included in the page-level auction **MUST** belong to the same publisher object in the AppNexus system.
-If there are placements in the bid request from two or more different publishers, the ad call will fail.
-This may cause the page to break entirely, depending on how the publisher has implemented Prebid.js.
+*Note: This requirement does not apply to adapters that are [aliasing]({{site.baseurl}}/dev-docs/publisher-api-reference.html#module_pbjs.aliasBidder) the AppNexus adapter.*

 ### bid params